 While it is obvious that your Pensacola injury lawyer must be a member of the Florida State Bar, not enough people know about the specialized and advanced qualification of being board certified – a distinction of note that marks specific Florida lawyers among the best of the best in their particular field.
 Although there are over 90,000 lawyers in the state of Florida, board certification is a way for the best lawyers to differentiate themselves from other lawyers in their field, and to emphasize their practical abilities, character, and capability.

 What Does it Take to for a Pensacola Injury Lawyer to Become Board Certified?

 So how exactly does your Pensacola injury lawyer become board certified?
 First, they must have over five years of experience actually practicing law.
-On top of this, each board certified attorney must take an additional bar exam that deals only with questions related to their particular field.
+On top of this, each board certified lawyer must take an additional bar exam that deals only with questions related to their particular field.
 This test has a 40% fail rate.
 These lawyers must also be respected by their peers.
-Each applying attorney must get signoffs and recommendations by judges who have presided over their trials – persons uniquely qualified to attest to the skill and character of each attorney.
-Lastly, each attorney attempting to gain board certification must submit favorable reviews from previous opposing counsel.
-At this point, the committee then takes test results and combines them with the various statements and endorsements of the attorney’s ethics and skill in the courtroom, in order to decide if they want to grant certification.
+Each applying lawyer must get signoffs and recommendations by judges who have presided over their trials – persons uniquely qualified to attest to the skill and character of each lawyer.
+Lastly, each lawyer attempting to gain board certification must submit favorable reviews from previous opposing counsel.
+At this point, the committee then takes test results and combines them with the various statements and endorsements of the lawyer’s ethics and skill in the courtroom, in order to decide if they want to grant certification.